13 Top Things to Do in Huntington Beach, California

 Birdwatchers will especially love a tour of this reserve as there are over 200 bird species here.
 Other animals you might see around these marshlands include rabbits, rattlesnakes, and coyotes.

-You can find out more info on tours by visiting the Bolsa Chica Ecological Reserve’s website.
+You can find out more about tours by visiting the Bolsa Chica Ecological Reserve’s website.

 6. The Reptile Zoo